jaquavis/GymBot/README.md

 <img src="https://user-images.githubusercontent.com/48495712/157930115-50ecd877-c75b-4ed6-b30c-dd4a2543eb58.png" width="400" height="400" />

 ### Settings Page
-Features such as Google Calendar integration, light/dark/auto themes, and the ability to save your username and password locally for fast booking in the future.
+Features such as Google Calendar integration, light/dark/auto themes, and the ability to save your username and password locally for fast and secure booking in the future.

 <img src="https://user-images.githubusercontent.com/48495712/157930326-c3772f4b-193c-44e9-a4c4-8ecc26b08a01.png" width="600" height="400" />